-How To Choose The Right Fonts For Your Brand In 5 Steps
+Five Steps on How To Choose the Right Fonts for Your Brand

 Brand fonts and typography, much like other brand components, must be aligned with your brand’s personality.
 You may have already defined your brand’s personality in concrete terms, but if not — invest time into thinking how you would like your brand to be perceived.

-Brand owners, managers, decision-makers and very much everyone comprising your team should think in terms of main types of brand personalities, or brand dimensions, and their common traits:
+Brand owners, managers, decision-makers, and every member of your team should think in terms of the main types of brand personalities, or brand dimensions, and their common traits:

 - Sincerity: thoughtful, kind, professing family values, down-to-earth